bitquery/graphql-docs/docs/Schema/ethereum2/attesterSlashings.md

 `date`: This field contains the date and time of the attester slashing..

-`attestationEpoch`: This field specifies the epoch number of the attestations that should be returned.
+`attestationEpoch`: This field specifies the epoch number of the Attester Slashings that should be returned.